Skip to content Skip to sidebar Skip to footer

 Many of you may not know how to configure Security Headers, here I will tell you how to do it simply and clearly. here I use nginx, so I will implement it in vhost nginx.

-Here I will give an example of my application that has not configured its security headers, and is scanned at "Analyse your HTTP response headers" it gets an F value and of course it's very bad.
+Here I will give an example of my application that has not configured its security headers and is scanned at "Analyse your HTTP response headers" It gets an F value and of course, it's very bad.

 Score of my application before